Forvis Mazars: History

-The original Mazars firm was formed in Rouen, Normandy in France in 1945 by Robert Mazars.
-He would serve as chief executive officer until 1983, when Patrick de Cambourg was appointed the position. de Cambourg began internationalizing the local firm, which counted 33 employees in 1977.
-From 2011 to 2016, Philippe Castagnac served as chief executive officer.
-He was succeeded by Hervé Hélias, who currently holds the position.
+The original Mazars firm was formed in Rouen, Normandy, France in 1945 by Robert Mazars.
+He was chief executive officer until 1983, when Patrick de Cambourg was appointed the position. de Cambourg began internationalizing the firm, which counted 33 employees in 1977.
+From 2011 to 2016, Philippe Castagnac was chief executive officer.
+He was succeeded by Hervé Hélias.

 In 2023, the US-based Forvis acquired the US operations of Mazars, and an agreement was reached to operate internationally under the brand Forvis Mazars from June 2024.
-Subsequently, the firms operate as a network, doing business as Forvis Mazars LLP in the United States and Forvis Mazars Group SC in other countries, with a combined global workforce of over 40,000 in 2024 (7,700 in the US).
+Subsequently, the firms operate as a network, doing business as Forvis Mazars LLP in the United States and Forvis Mazars Group SC in other countries, with a combined global workforce of over 40,000.
 The two firms are still owned by their respective partnerships, with separate profit pools, but are overseen by a global board.

 Notable clients

-Since April 2019, US President Donald Trump's attorneys have had an ongoing controversy with a House Oversight and Reform Committee's request for some of the President's financial records which may be in the possession of Mazars USA.
-On 25 February 2021, the House Oversight Committee in the 117th Congress, reissued the subpoena to Mazars USA for the same documents it had previously sought.
+Since April 2019, US President Donald Trump's attorneys have been involved in a controversy regarding a House Oversight Committee request for financial records held by Mazars USA.
+In February 2021, the Committee reissued a subpoena for the documents previously sought.

-In 2022, following the collapse of FTX, Mazars was engaged by Binance to perform an audit and report on its assets held in reserve.
-This was later halted following $6 billion of outflows from Binance in December 2022, before Mazars decided to suspend all work with its cryptocurrency-affiliated customers.
+In 2022, following the collapse of FTX, Mazars was engaged by Binance to perform a "proof of reserves" audit.
+This work was later halted, and Mazars decided to suspend all work with cryptocurrency-affiliated customers in December 2022.